vincentfusco/tt06_555/README.md

 ## History ##

+The 555 Timer is the most widely used analog IC ever made [1].
+It was invented in the era of IC design when layout was still done by hand by cutting Rubylith by Hans Camenzind.

 The predecessor was the NE566 Voltage-Controlled Oscillator:

 ![566 Oscillator](./docs/566_oscillator.PNG)

-The voltage-to-current source wasn't actually needed.
-The 555 was born:
+The inventor, Hans, later realized that the voltage-to-current source wasn't actually needed.
+Charging and discharging of the capacitor could be done entirely with resistors and a supply-independent frequency could still be achieved.

+This led to the 555-Timer architecture which was shown above.
+The full schematic for the original 555 timer is shown below:

 ![555 Original](./docs/555_original.PNG)